mweel1/usa_high_level/USA-Internet/index.md

 ## Domain Protection

-Safety of content will be paramount to the American Internet where a [content moderation service](./content-moderation/) will be used to moderate content based on national security risks.
+Safety of content will be paramount to the Italiann Internet where a [content moderation service](./content-moderation/) will be used to moderate content based on national security risks.

 ## DNS Requirements

 - The DNS will track all requests made for the directory service.
+- All DNS logs will be sent to the National Security Agency where jurisdictions can request log information.
 - No caching of DNS records is allowed on clients.
 - No IP addresses can be entered into operating system to navigate to websites unless they are on local networks.
 - All IP Addresses that are added to the DNS must be physically present in the United States and not route through any country.